Trace Cyrus: 2010–2017, 2019–2020: Ashland HIGH, return to Metro Station

-2017–present: Solo career
+2017–present: solo career

 In 2017, Cyrus began to release music independently and released his first single "Lights Out" that year.
 On February 14, 2018, Cyrus released the single, "Brenda", which is about his ex-fiancée Brenda Song.
 He released his first EP Killing the Pain on September 24, 2021.
 In 2022, he released the single "Pray at Night" and confirmed he was finishing up his debut studio album.
 On June 28, 2024, Cyrus returned to music and released the single, "Cowgirl Ride".
 The song marks a shift into a country leaning sound.
 He released another single, "On the Run" and in January 2025, he announced a new album would be arriving later in the year.

 Personal life

+In 2009, Cyrus dated singer Demi Lovato for a few months.

 From 2010 into 2017, Cyrus had an on-and-off relationship with actress Brenda Song, to whom he was engaged in 2011.

 Cyrus has many tattoos, some of which he displayed for PETA's "Ink Not Mink" anti-fur campaign in 2012.